Day 0 - Arrival in Auckland

 Day 8 – Waikanae and Ferry Crossing to South Island

 We start off the morning by heading to the west coast of North Island and checking out wetlands and shorebird hotspots such as Waikanae and the Manuwatu estuary.
 We then head to Wellington for the Interisland Ferry across the Cook Straight Crossing to Picton during which we are likely to see another fine array of seabirds and perhaps whales and dolphins.
 Night in Picton.

 Day 9 - Marlborough Sounds

-Day 10 - Across the Southern Alps to Westport
+Day 11 - Across the Southern Alps to Arthur’s Pass

 We plan to visit Franz Josef Glacier this morning and then take a short walk in the swamp forest along Ship Creek as well as Fox Glacier and its awesome scenery.
-We travel today along the coast of the Tasman Sea whose isolated beaches and old-growth tree-fern forests give us a taste of what the rest of New Zealand might have looked like before human settlement, and then through the beautiful mountain forests of Haast Pass where, time permitting, we may take a short walk or two.
+We travel today along the coast of the Tasman Sea whose isolated beaches and old-growth tree-fern forests give us a taste of what the rest of New Zealand might have looked like before human settlement, and then through the beautiful mountain forests of Haast Pass where, time permitting, we may take a short walk or two looking for Brown Creeper and Yellowhead.
 Night in Wanaka.